HomeDing/homeding.github.io/elements/webbutton.md

 ---
 title: The WebButton Element
-id: nn
+id: button
 tags: ["Element"]
+excerpt: >
+  The WebButton Element allows sending actions directly from the web UI without a corresponding active element in the device.
 ---

 # {{data.title}}

-::: excerpt button
+::: excerpt {{data.id}}
-The WebButton Element allows sending actions directly from the web UI without a corresponding active element in the device.
+{{data.excerpt}}
 :::

 The element is displayed as a single button by using the caption given by the description property.